How to Answer the Inevitable Interview Question: ‘Tell Me About Yourself’

 6 Remote Interview Tips To Nail Your Next Video Interview

-You’ve got the interview of your dreams, but they are only conducting online interviews.
+You’ve got the interview of your dreams, but they only conduct online interviews.
 In today’s job market, it makes perfect sense.
 You could be interviewing for a remote position on the other side of the country, or your interview panel may be in various locations.
-Whatever the reason, video interviews are a common part of the interview process, so you need to be prepared.
-Thankfully, a video interview is really not that much different from an in-person interview.
+Whatever the reason, video interviews are a standard part of the interview process, so you need to be prepared with video interview tips for remote interview questions and answers.
+A video interview is much different from an in-person interview.
 Here are six remote interview tips to make sure you show your best self online:

 1. Prepare, prepare, prepare.